-Supporting Agencies: California Air Pollution Control Officers Association (CAPCOA) to manage in consultation with CAL FIRE, Air Pollution Control Districts
+Supporting Agencies: CAL FIRE, Air Pollution Control Districts

 1.3.3.
-Engage University research and private entities to develop publicly available tools to improve feasibility analysis for proposed projects.
+Engage university research and private entities to develop publicly available tools to improve feasibility analysis for proposed projects.

-Problem Statement: Early state feasibility assessments and other information regarding market opportunities to develop innovative wood products are generally not available.
-Wood sector academic research is currently poorly represented in California; significant resources and expertise are required to make it competitive.
+Problem Statement: Early stage feasibility assessments, such as pre-Front-End Engineering Design Studies, and other information regarding market opportunities to develop innovative wood products are generally not available.
+California's current academic research capacity to support the wood sector is limited, and this capacity needs to be augmented to support assessment and feasibility studies.

-Action: Fund the development of publicly available tools to evaluate the feasibility of proposed projects, including pre-Front-End Engineering Design studies.
+Action: Fund the development of publicly available early stage feasibility assessments, such as pre-Front-End Engineering Design Studies, to evaluate the feasibility of proposed projects.

-Action: Integrate and communicate information to investors and research entities outside of the state, including project feasibility tool development.
+Action: Integrate, work with, and communicate information to investors and research entities outside of the state, including project feasibility tool development.
+Work with the investment and business community to identify the most-needed tools for future development.

-Cost: \$2.6 million (\$1M/yr for 2 years, then \$300K/yr in grants)
+Cost: \$2.6 million (\$1 million per year for 2 years, then \$300,000 per year in grants)